Mole Guide

 Mole Behavior and Biology

 Moles are solitary animals that spend nearly their entire lives underground.
+They are sometimes confused with voles, shrews, and pocket gophers, but moles are insectivores with distinctive paddle-shaped front feet.
 They create two types of tunnels: shallow feeding tunnels just below the surface that create visible ridges, and deeper permanent tunnels used for nesting and travel.

 How We Treat for Moles